 Lucy Ruth Cummins is a writer and illustrator, and also a full time art director of picture books, middle grade books, and young adult novels for Simon & Schuster Books for Young Readers and Paula Wiseman books.
 She is the art director for numerous New York Times and international bestsellers from authors and illustrators including Jenny Han, Morgan Matson, Andrew Smith, Tommy Wallach, Michelle Hodkin, Becca Fitzpatrick, Kenneth Oppel, Mark Pett, and Jon Klassen.
 She proudly serves as both art director and illustrator for Stuart Gibbs's New York Times bestselling middle grade mysteries.
 Lucy made her author-illustrator debut in 2016 with her picture book "A Hungry Lion, or A Dwindling Assortment of Animals."

 Tiffany Liao is an editor at Henry Holt Books for Young Readers.
-Previously, she worked as an associate editor at Razorbill, an imprint of Penguin Random House.
+She's had the pleasure of editing authors such as Tomi Adeyemi, Jay Asher, Lesley Livingston, Simon Van Booy, Henry Lien, and Erin Chack among others.
 She acquires young adult and middle grade fiction of all stripes, as well as the occasional nonfiction title.
-She has been lucky enough to work with authors such as Jay Asher, Lesley Livingston, Simon Van Booy, Obert Skye, Henry Lien, and Erin Chack among others.
 A Bay Area native, Tiffany now resides in Brooklyn where she continues to pine for a good avocado.
 She (mostly) tweets about bookish things at @tiff_liao.